splunk/public-o11y-docs/gdi/get-data-in/gdi-guide/infrastructure/integrate-cloud-services.rst

 You can use the metric finder to search for your cloud service metrics.
 Follow these steps:

 #.
 In Splunk Observability Cloud, select :guilabel:`Metric Finder`.
 #.
 Use the search bar to search for metrics provided by a cloud service.
-For a list of metrics provided by each cloud service, see:
+For a list of metrics provided by each cloud service, see the following:

    - :new-page:`AWS official documentation <https://docs.aws.amazon.com/index.html#general_resourcess>`
    - :ref:`GCP metrics <gcp-metrics>`